-Crossroads of Crawford County is a Christian outreach for the people and communities in Crawford County.
+Crossroads of Crawford County is a Christian outreach for the people and communities in and around Crawford County.
 It seeks to match people with resources which fit their personal or family needs while encouraging and supporting them though the situation.

 To grow the communities within Crawford County stronger and healthier, in addition to offering a Christian form of love for our neighbors in need through mentoring, volunteering, and befriending.